Contributors: Ed Hall, Joseph Harari

 Species: Feline | Classification: Techniques

-- Investigation if other options unavailable or inconclusive.
+- Investigation when other options are unavailable or inconclusive.

 Criteria for choosing test